dailystory/docs/articles/api/contact/index.md

 <ol class="api"><li value="POST">/api/v1/contact/optout/email</li></ol>

 ### Sample request body
-The body of the POST must include a JSON array containing objects with either an email or a DsID property:
+The body of the POST must include a JSON array containing multiple objects with either an email or a DsID property used to identify a contact:

 <pre class="brush: javascript">
 [{